 AI-Enabled Commercial Drone Use Cases

 A number of industries now rely on drones to accomplish more in a shorter amount of time.
-Let’s take a look at a few examples of commercial drones in action.
+Let’s take a look at a few examples of commercial drones acting in real time.

 - Smart farming.
-Farmers are now using drones to monitor crop conditions from above, letting them make better decisions regarding planting, fertilizing, and harvesting.
+Farmers are now using high level drones and machine learning algorithms.
+They help to monitor crop conditions from above, letting them make better decisions regarding planting, fertilizing, and harvesting.

 - Construction.
 Drones map terrain and guide equipment.
 The construction industry expects to spend more than $11.2 billion on drone technology in the next five years.

 - Military.
-Drones have been deployed by the defense departments worldwide to patrol borders, track storms, deliver supplies, and perform safety inspections.
+Drones have been deployed by the defense departments worldwide to patrol borders, track storms, deliver supplies.
+They perform safety inspections with the help of image annotation projects.

-So, how does image annotation work for drone training?
-We’ve listed the most common image annotation techniques for improving accuracy in drones.
+So, how does image annotation tool work for drone training?
+We’ve listed the most common image annotation and segmentation techniques for improving accuracy in drones.

 2. 3D Cuboids